Bassam Tariq

-Bassam Tariq (born October 22, 1986) is an American film director, producer, and screenwriter born in Karachi, Pakistan.
+Bassam Tariq (born October 22, 1986) is a Pakistani-born American filmmaker.
 He co-directed and produced the Sundance-funded documentary These Birds Walk (2013) with Omar Mullick, and he was named in Filmmakers "25 New Faces of Independent Film" in 2012.

 Tariq's works aim to uncover the diversity of Muslim life and experience.
 In addition to filmmaking, his diverse projects include blogging and writing, co-founding a halal butcher shop, and being a TED fellow.

-Tariq lives in New York City with his wife and son.

-Life and career
+Early life and education

 Tariq was born in Pakistan and moved to the U.S. with his family at a young age.
 He grew up in New York's Astoria neighborhood and moved to Houston at age 11.

 Tariq received a Bachelor of Science (BS) in advertising from the University of Texas at Austin in 2008.
 While in college, Tariq took a class called “Creativity in American Culture” that inspired him to start making films, which at first were corporate videos.
 He free-lanced and filmed promotional videos for Celestica, The University of Texas at Austin, and CBS News 11.